grain-lang/grain/stdlib/char.md

 code : Char -> Number
 ```

-Determines the Unicode code point for the given Char.
+Determines the Unicode Unicode scalar valu for the given Char.

 Parameters: